carbon-language/carbon-lang/clang/docs/ClangCommandLineReference.rst

 .. option:: -fdiagnostics-hotness-threshold=<value>

 Prevent optimization remarks from being output if they do not have at least this profile count.
 Use 'auto' to apply the threshold from profile summary

+.. option:: -fdiagnostics-misexpect-tolerance=<value>

+Prevent misexpect diagnostics from being output if the profile counts are within N% of the expected.

 .. option:: -fdiagnostics-show-hotness, -fno-diagnostics-show-hotness